Popular search terms:

 What does this mean to me?

-The IRS has taken an action or has warned you action will be taken, and you have been advised, verbally or in writing, that you are entitled to request appeal using the Collection Appeals Program (CAP).
+The IRS has taken an action or has warned you action will be taken, and you have been advised, verbally or in writing, that you are entitled to request appeal using CAP.

 See Publication 594 and Publication 1660 for additional information on CAP.